aybabtme/antoine.im/posts/to_buffer_or_not_to_buffer.md

 ![Read/Write speed for a file of 1.0MB](/assets/data/to_buffer_or_not_to_buffer/mbpr_256GB_ssd_bench_1.0MB.svg "As the size of the data increases, the speed of access also increase")

-In the above graph, we see that as $access\ size$ increases, the speed at which we read a 1 MB file decreases.
-And this decrease is exponential (see the logarithm scales).
+In the above graph, we see that as $access\ size$ increases, the time it takes to read a 1 MB file decreases.
+And this decrease is exponential (see the two logarithm scales).

 So this is on my fast SSD.
 But your regular, cheap-o web instance won't have a fast SSD (or most likely not), so what will performance look like?
 Well, even worst !
 Let's look at the same benchmark run on an [AWS EC2 t1.micro instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts_micro_instances.html):